 Q #23) What are the three classes of intruders?

 Ans.
 Following are the three classes of intruders:

-- Masquerader: It can be defined as an individual who is not authorized on the computer but hack the system's access control and get the access of authenticated user's account.
+- Masquerader: It can be defined as an individual who is not authorized on the computer but hack the system's access control and get access of authenticated user's accounts.

 - SSL Recorded protocol